-One peculiar concern was the size.
+One particular concern was the size.
 We had to change the mechanics of the product because the new features could not fit into the designed case, mainly because the previous version did not have a WIFI antenna.

 In total, the development process took around 3-4 months.

 After testing the first iteration, one of the main concerns was the temperature.
-Due to suboptimal temperature sensor placement, the power consumption of the system affected temperature readings of the sensor.
+Due to suboptimal temperature sensor placement, the power consumption of the system affected the temperature readings of the sensor.

 After three iterations, we reached a viable IIoT product for client testing.
 In the second iteration, we solved the temperature issue by moving the temperature sensor away from heat-generating components and made more minor adjustments.
 The third iteration was final, with a couple of minor modifications.